SINTEF/pds_hb_be/README.md

 npm start
 ```

-_NB: The server will not run if you do not have the environment files._
+_NB: The server will not run if you do not have the environment files.
+For the staff of TDT4290, this can be found in the repport appendix.
+In your local repository, make a file in src/config/ called .env and paste the contains found in the appendix._

 ### Running the tests